Kelsey Cottrell: National

 Although born in Auckland she became the third overseas player to have won the singles title at the New Zealand National Bowls Championships when bowling as an invitational player in 2015/16.

-In 2018 she won the pairs title at the Australian National Bowls Championships and in 2021, she won her 7th & 8th Australian Open crown, this time in the pairs and fours.
+In 2018, she won the pairs title at the Australian National Bowls Championships and in 2021, she won her 7th & 8th Australian Open crown, this time in the pairs and fours.
 A second national title was won in 2021 (in the pairs).
+In 2022, she won his 9th and 10th titles at the Australian Open.

+In 2025, she won the Australian Open fours title, her 11th success at the Open.